dretax/SquadRconTool/README.md

 This application was mainly created for the EquinoxGamers.com community.

 # Server Structure
 The server is planned to be built as an "interface" between an actual server, and the connected clients.
 Free software.
+Target build on .NET Core for cross-platform.
 Only the server knows the actual RCON password to the Squad server(s) therefore the application would provide the following features:
 * Authentication with a user / password combination given by a master administrator.
 (Server owner)
 * Permission system to control authenticated user's access.